openMSL/.github/CONTRIBUTING.md

 ## Implement Changes

-In order to implement changes in an OpenMSL repository, please follow the process: issue -> branch -> draft pull request -> pull request.
+In order to implement changes in an OpenMSL repository, you can either fork the repository or request access to the contributors group.
+Then you can make changes directly on OpenMSL.
+Either way, please follow the process: issue -> branch -> draft pull request -> pull request.
 The steps are further described in the following.

 ### Issue